Grew up on Cape Cod, Mass. Army Vet., Fmr. Director of Energy Conservation programs, RE Agent, resides Space Coast, FL

 As the wage and benefits stagnation becomes regressive, the growth of dollar stores and even home-grown and self-made items continues to become more popular.
 It seems the executives at Walmart have taken notice, and believe that if Walmart is going to continue to thrive they need to attract higher-income consumers.
 The alternative doesn’t seem to offer much hope of profit.

-A personal view: I graduated high school and decided to go to work for a year fulltime, I found a good paying job with benefits and opportunity for overtime, it was stocking shelves for a unionized grocery store chain, it was hard work but it paid well.
+I graduated high school and decided to go to work for a year fulltime, I found a good-paying job with benefits and an opportunity for overtime, it was stocking shelves for a unionized grocery store chain, it was hard work but it paid well.
 Working there for a year allowed me to save up enough money to buy a brand new pick-up, and have plenty of spending money set aside for ‘expenses’ when going to college fulltime the following year (which led to my discovering the ROTC program, which led to the Reserves, which led to Active duty, which led to many deployments, but that’s not relevant to this story).

-The reason why I bring that job up, is because back then stocking shelves offered good pay, excellent medical and dental insurance, a pension plan, paid vacation, etc. Fast forward more than a dozen years later, and that job paid the same wage, offered fewer fulltime opportunities, less benefits, and less stability.
-Fast forward another dozen years (over a quarter century in total), and that job pays less in hourly wage, offers less benefits, and is no longer supported by a unionized workforce.
+The reason why I bring that job up is that back then stocking shelves offered good pay, excellent medical and dental insurance, a pension plan, paid vacation, etc. Fast forward more than a dozen years later, and that job paid the same wage, offered fewer full-time opportunities, fewer benefits, and less stability.
+Fast forward another dozen years (over a quarter-century in total), and that job pays less in hourly wage, offers fewer benefits, and is no longer supported by a unionized workforce.

 This is complicated not just by advances in technology, but corporate greed and pursuit of profits over giving back to the community.
 Large chains have no loyalty to local communities, they are only interested in maximizing profits and stifling competition.